1morshed1/StoreAssisstant-Chatbot/README.md

-# 🛍️ Clothes Store Assistant Chatbot
+# 🛍️ Store Assistant Chatbot

-A friendly AI-powered chatbot designed to assist customers in a clothing store, with a focus on promoting sales items and providing helpful shopping guidance.
+A friendly AI-powered chatbot designed to assist customers in a store, with a focus on promoting sales items and providing helpful shopping guidance.

 ## ✨ Features